Irregular vaginal bleeding – why it happens

 Metrorrhagia can be due to several different factors and many people think it’s caused by irregular menstrual cycles, but it’s not.
 Vaginal bleeding between periods may be due to many things.
 And, even though the reasons are usually not a big deal, it may still be a sign that something’s wrong.
 So, you must consult your doctor for an accurate diagnosis.

-Causes of bleeding between periods
+Causes of irregular vaginal bleeding between periods

 There are many causes that can lead to this symptom.
 Gynecologists divide them into three main classes, however: